aws-samples/aws-database-acceleration-toolkit/README.md

 # Database Acceleration Toolkit (DAT)
 Welcome to the Database Acceleration Toolkit (DAT) !!!

-The Database Acceleration Toolkit(DAT) is a open-source Infrastrucrure-as-a-code based (Terraform) on-click solution to simplify and automate initial setup and provisioning (day 1) and on-going maintainance (day 2 operations) for [Amazon Aurora](https://aws.amazon.com/rds/aurora/) database on AWS Cloud.
+The Database Acceleration Toolkit(DAT) is an open-source Infrastructure-as-a-code based (Terraform) on-click solution to simplify and automate initial setup and provisioning (day 1) and on-going maintenance (day 2 operations) for [Amazon Aurora](https://aws.amazon.com/rds/aurora/) database on AWS Cloud.

 It's designed to minimize the heavy lifting required for AWS customers to migrate from commercial databases such as SQL Server to Amazon Aurora and operating these databases in production.

 ## Architecture:

+To be done

 ## Intended audience

-The intended audience for DAT are AWS customers who are migrating from commercial databases such as SQL Server to Amazon Aurora.
+The intended audiences for DAT are AWS customers who are migrating from commercial databases such as SQL Server to Amazon Aurora.

 ### Note:
 We are in alpha state currently and updates may introduce breaking changes.
 Solution is not recommended for production use at this time.

-## Database Acceleration Toolkit Features
+## DAT Features

-Some of the key features of DAT include automation of common tasks:
+Some of the key features of DAT include automation of initial aurora setup and provisioning (day 1) and on-going maintenance (day2) activities:
    1. Provisioning of new Aurora cluster
    2. Provisioning of new [Aurora Global Database](https://aws.amazon.com/rds/aurora/global-database/)
    3. Monitoring Aurora database